 Domain - Bacteria

 Phylum - Proteo bacteria

-Class - Gamma proteobacteria
+Class - Gamma Proteobacteria

-Order - Vibrionales Family - Vibrionacea
+Order - Vibrionales

+Family - Vibrionaceae

 Genus - Vibrio

-Vibrios are the diverged group of organisms and mostly had the history of pandemics.
+Vibrios are the diverged group of organism and mostly had the history of pandemics.
 They are inhabitants of natural aquatic ecosystem like ocean, River, wells and ponds.
 They are gram negative facultative anaerobes motile by using single polar flagella.
 Vibrios do not form spores and capsules.
 Most of the Vibrios are not fastidious and they tolerate high alkaline pH.
-Vaibrios can do both Oxidative and fermentative utilization.
-They are distributed throughout the world with more occurrence in the tropical region.
-Vibrio occurrence in the temperate regions are more in hotter months.
-They have the peculiar ability to go to viable but nonculturable state in adverse environmental conditions.
-Vibrio can be classified in to cholera causing and non-cholera vibrios.
-Cholera causing vibrios can produce the cholera-toxin and they are Vibrio cholera and Vibrio mimicus.
+Vibrios can do both Oxidative and fermentative utilization.
+They are distributed throughout the world with more occurrences in the tropical region.
+Vibrio occurrence in the temperate regions is more in hotter months.
+They have the peculiar ability to go to viable but non-culturable state in adverse environmental conditions.
+Vibrio can be classified in to cholera causing and nonvibrios.
+Cholera cholera causing vibrios can produce the cholera-toxin and they are Vibrio cholera and Vibrio mimicus.
 The important non-cholera pathogenic vibrios are Vibrio parahaemolyticus, Vibrio vulnificus, Vibrio harveyi and Vibrio alginolyticus.

 Vibrios are zoonotic in nature and with the fish they can affect the higher vertebrates also.
-In aquaculture, any inhabitant in water can affect the production adversely.
-The sudden onset of diseases, especially by Vibrio spp. is becoming a great concern in larval and juvenile penaeids and fishes.
-Hence, monitoring of aquaculture environments for pathogenic Vibrios is essential to control the spread of Vibrio infections.
-The members of the genus Vibrio are the most important food-borne and aquatic pathogens, which are responsible for illness in humans and cause large-scale mortality in the aquaculture sector.
-Nowadays, in the international trade of marine fishes, testing of Vibrio species has become a criterion of microbiological testing.
-Even though Vibrio species are common inhabitants of the aquatic environment, some species are emerging as pathogens, which can cause up to more than 50 % of deaths of all clinical cases.
+Aquaculture is the food production sectors from water.
+So any inhabitant in water can affect the production adversely.

+The sudden onset of diseases, especially by Vibrio spp. is becoming a great concern in larval and juvenile penaeids, and fishes.
+Hence, the monitoring of aquaculture environments for pathogenic Vibrios is essential to control the spread of Vibrio infections.
+The members of the genus Vibrio are the most important food-borne and aquatic pathogens which are responsible for illness in humans and cause large-scale mortality in the aquaculture sector.
+Nowadays in the international trade of marine fishes, testing of Vibrio species has become a criterion of microbiological testing.
+Even though Vibrio species are a common inhabitant of the aquatic environment, some species are emerging as pathogens which can cause up to more than 50% of deaths of all clinical cases.
 Major Vibrio sp. viz.
-V. harveyi, V. parahaemolyticus, V. alginolyticus, V. anguillarum, V. vulnificus, V. mimicus, and V. splendidus are usually associated with shrimp diseases.
+V. harveyi, V. parahaemolyticus, V. alginolyticus, V. anguillarium, V. vulnificus, V. mimicus, and V. splendidus are usually associated with shrimp diseases.
 V. harveyi is associated with luminescent vibriosis in shrimps e.g., Litopenaeus vannamei and Penaeus monodon and it is the most important etiological agent for mass mortality in P. monodon.
-The mode of infection in fish mainly consists of penetration of bacterium to the host tissue mainly by the chemotactic activity, followed by deployment of the iron sequestering system and eventually damages the fish through extracellular products i.e., hemolysin and protease.
+The mode of infection in fish mainly consists of penetration of bacterium to the host tissue mainly by the chemo tactic activity, followed by deployment of the iron sequestering system and eventually damages the fish through extracellular products i.e., hemolysin and protease.
+Gram negative, curved, comma shaped bacilli